SankalpMehani/basic-neuarl-network/README.md

 ## Project Overview

-Neural networks, specifically Convolutional Neural Networks (CNNs), were implemented for binary classification in this project.
-CNNs are a subset of machine learning and deep learning, and they play a vital role in classifying and clustering data with high accuracy.
-This project focuses on building and training a standard CNN with two hidden layers and one output layer.
+Neural networks were implemented for binary classification in this project.
+The project focuses on building and training a standard Neural Network with two hidden layers and one output layer.

 ### Description of the Dataset